openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 13: I3 Functionality Selection

 I3 Functionality Selection
-  * default value 65535
-  * 65535 – input I3 does not influence on the heat/ cool process
-  * 1 – input I3 changes the mode of the thermostat between Heat and Cool.
-In this case function on window sensor is disabled.
-  * 2 – input I3 influences on cooling and heating valves according to status of window sensor.
-In this case function of Heat and Cool selection by I3 is disabled.
+<ul&gt<li&gtdefault value 65535</li&gt <li&gt65535 – input I3 does not influence on the heat/ cool process</li&gt <li&gt1 – input I3 changes the mode of the thermostat between Heat and Cool.
+In this case function on window sensor is disabled.</li&gt <li&gt2 – input I3 influences on cooling and heating valves according to status of window sensor.
+In this case function of Heat and Cool selection by I3 is disabled. </li&gt </ul&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```65535```.